ichmi/so_long/README.md

 - The map must be rectangular.
 - There must be at least one collectable `C`, one exit `E`, and one player `P` on the map.
 - The map must be surrounded by walls `1`'s.
 - Only the following characters are valid: "`01CPE`" where `0` indicates the floor area, `1` walls, `C` collectables, `P` Player, and `E` an exit. (except if we add enemies as bonus, which we can use any character to represent it.
-I'm using `S` that indicate slimes and `.` to indicate the score area).
+I'm using `S` that indicate slimes).

 You can create your own map (just remember the rules to create a valid map described above).
 For exemple, here is an valid map and its demo:
 ```bash